bahademircioglu/FlightSeating/README.md

 ## Contact

-For questions or support, please reach out to the repository maintainer or open an issue on GitHub.
+For questions or support, please reach out to me or open an issue on GitHub.